-Each New Global Note Certificate will be exchangeable, free of charge to the holder, in whole but not in part, for Individual Certificates if: (i) it is held by or on behalf of a clearing system and such clearing system is closed for business for a continuous period of 14 calendar days (other than by reason of holidays, statutory or otherwise) or announces an intention permanently to cease business or does in fact do so, by the holder giving notice to the Registrar or (ii) if the Republic would suffer a material disadvantage in respect of the New Notes as a result of a change in the laws or regulations (taxation or otherwise) of any jurisdiction referred to in Condition 7 of the Terms and Conditions of the New Notes which would not be suffered were the New Notes in definitive form, by the Republic giving notice to the Registrar and the Noteholders, in each case of its intention to exchange the relevant New Global Note Certificate for Individual Certificates on or after the Exchange Date (as defined below) specified in the notice.
+Each Global Note Certificate will be exchangeable, free of charge to the holder, in whole but not in part, for Individual Certificates if: (i) it is held by or on behalf of a clearing system and such clearing system is closed for business for a continuous period of 14 calendar days (other than by reason of holidays, statutory or otherwise) or announces an intention permanently to cease business or does in fact do so, by the holder giving notice to the Registrar or (ii) if the Republic would suffer a material disadvantage in respect of the Notes of each Series as a result of a change in the laws or regulations (taxation or otherwise) of any jurisdiction referred to in Condition 7 of each of the Terms and Conditions of the 2028 Notes and the Terms and Conditions of the 2048 Notes which would not be suffered were the Notes of each Series in definitive form, by the Republic giving notice to the Registrar and the Noteholders, in each case of its intention to exchange the relevant Global Note Certificate for Individual Certificates on or after the Exchange Date (as defined below) specified in the notice.

-The Registrar will not register the transfer of, or exchange of interests in, a New Global Note Certificate for Individual Certificates for a period of 15 calendar days ending on the date for any payment of principal or interest in respect of the New Notes.
+The Registrar will not register the transfer of, or exchange of interests in, a Global Note Certificate for Individual Certificates for a period of 15 calendar days ending on the date for any payment of principal or interest in respect of each Series of Notes.